 umount /mnt/backup-crypt cryptsetup close backup fusermount -u /mnt/backup-soleus

 If you find that the LUKS container has too little space to contain your backups, it can fairly easily be resized.
 First mount the backup space, then extend the LUKS file, run the

 resize command for the LUKS container, and then for the FS inside it:

 After this setup, the shell script below should allow you to make backups.
 Of course the precise way and what to backup can be adapted in the

 backup_run() function.
 You can for example create LVM snapshots of your logical volumes and backup these to guarantee a consistent state, or use hardlinks to keep full backups from multiple dates with little overhead, à la rsnapshot.
-I am doing both these things; feel free to contact me for more details.
+I, Jaap Eldering, author of this script, am doing both these things; feel free to contact me for more details.